TodePond/TodePondDotCom/wikiblogarden/my-name/gender/mis/me/readme.md

 Listen, it's very convenient for you that any pronoun works for me.
 It's very easy.
 It's actually quite hard to get it wrong.
 It's not complicated.
 Just pick one.

-Just pick one.
 It's not a fuss.
 It shouldn't be a fuss.
 But you can certainly make it one.

 I remember the day when I knew for sure / The day when I really knew who I was.
 Many years ago, when someone I knew / someone refused to accept my "any" pronoun, causing a fuss / a scene, asking / prodding me with questions but not in a nice way.